-Bombay Bungalow - a newly re-branded and re-named traditional meets contemporary Indian restaurant located in the popular Beach area of Dubai's Jumeirah Beach Residence (JBR).
+Our latest case study takes a look at Bombay Bungalow - a newly re-branded and re-named traditional meets contemporary Indian restaurant located in the popular Beach area of Dubai's Jumeirah Beach Residence (JBR).
 Serving around 220 covers at capacity, the restaurant serves traditional Indian classics as well as more progressive menu items in a casual, vintage interior.

-The Problem with Pen and Paper
+The problem with pen and paper

-Upgraded customer service and hospitality
+Upgraded guest service and hospitality

 Digital reservation systems have a huge impact on restaurant customer service at restaurants used to using pen and paper.
 With a digital system, Bombay Bungalow now automatically collects a rich profile for each guest that comes into the restaurant and manages these contacts in a secure database.